Life after Year 11

 • What are my values and preferences?

-There are many great websites and resources available to help you to understand more about your skills, strengths and personaility along with entry requirements, qualifications and pathway options for jobs and careers that you are interested in:
+There are many great websites and resources available to help you to understand more about your skills, strengths and personality along with entry requirements, qualifications and pathway options for jobs and careers that you are interested in:

 • Review the Job Profiles using the UNIFROG Careers Library and complete the interests and personality quizes